vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `NavItem`

 The configuration for the nav menu item.
-More details in [Default Theme: Nav](./default-theme-nav#navigation-links).
+More details can be found in the [Default Theme: Nav](./default-theme-nav#navigation-links) article.

 ```ts
 export default {